In this article:

 - Select Generate my link.

 - When your link generates, select Go to Avalara.
-You'll be taken to CertExpress in a new tab where you'll complete your exemption request.
+You'll be taken to CertExpress in a new tab to complete your exemption request.

 Note: Supplementary documents can be sent to email@example.com.